mattstyles/raid/docs/basics/installation.md

 ## Example Babel setup

-> None of this is strictly necessary, outside of the module bundler, use whatever you prefer, Raid doesn’t care.
+> None of this is strictly necessary, once you have a version of Raid (whether that be via a module system or as a browser global) use whatever you prefer to write your own code, Raid doesn’t care.

 A good starting point would be to use the [ES2015](https://babeljs.io/docs/plugins/preset-es2015/) preset; the [object-rest-spread](https://babeljs.io/docs/plugins/transform-object-rest-spread/) plugin also fits quite well.